lxtGH/GALD-DGCNet/README.md

 # Citation
-Please read our paper for model details.
+Please refer our paper for more detail.
-If you find the codebase usefull, please consider cite our paper.
+If you find the codebase useful, please consider citing our paper.
 ```
 @inproceedings{xiangtl_gald
 title={Global Aggregation then Local Distribution in Fully Convolutional Networks},